pombredanne/discern/docs/installation/installation_overview.rst

 8. cd ml-service-api
 9. pip install -r pre-requirements.txt
 19. pip install -r requirements.txt
-11. python manage.py syncdb --settings=ml_service_api.settings --pythonpath=DIR WHERE YOU CLONED REPO
+11. python manage.py syncdb --settings=ml_service_api.settings --noinput --pythonpath=DIR WHERE YOU CLONED REPO
-12. python manage.py migrate --settings=ml_service_api.settings --pythonpath=DIR WHERE YOU CLONED REPO
+12. python manage.py migrate --settings=ml_service_api.settings --noinput --pythonpath=DIR WHERE YOU CLONED REPO
 13. python manage.py collectstatic -c --noinput --settings=ml_service_api.settings --pythonpath=DIR WHERE YOU CLONED REPO

 See "usage" for how to run this.
 You will both need to run the server and the celery tasks.